charliejllewellyn/aws-shared-demo-cf-templates/on_prem_dc/readme.md

 * An AWS Account
 * An IAM key pair that can be used to connect to the Windows Server
+* An S3 Bucket to store the Template Files in.
+This bucket must be readable by the person deploying the template.

 ---
 ## Instructions

+1. Create an S3 Bucket for the template files.
+Once the bucket is created upload all of the template files to it.
+2. Within the cloudformation console click create stack and complete the required parameters
 ---